 We passionately believe that it is key for all children to learn about a range of faiths in order to develop knowledge and tolerance by being compassionate listeners and as such, giving our children a firm foundation upon which to appreciate differences in beliefs and worldviews.

-As a Church of England school, we recognise the core place that RE occupies as part of a broad and balanced curriculum and its foundation in a strong and inclusive community.
+As a Church of England school, we recognise the core place that RE occupies as part of a broad and balanced curriculum and it’s foundation in a strong and inclusive community.
 We recognise the variety of religious and non-religious backgrounds that make up our school community and embrace this variety in the spirit of Christian welcome.

-We actively seek to promote key British values and see RE as one curriculum area in which our pupils can encounter and critically reflect on a range of worldviews with positivity, in order to challenge prejudice and counter racism through accurate knowledge.
+We actively seek to promote key British values, and see RE as one curriculum area in which our pupils can encounter and critically reflect on a range of worldviews with positivity, in order to challenge prejudice and counter racism through accurate knowledge.

 The children of BSP will leave us with an excellent knowledge of religion and the diversity of worldviews.
 They will be confident within themselves to ask high-level questions, hold religiously literate conversations and offer deep personal reflections.
-By understanding people and their unique perspective on the world and valuing this as a vital skill, we believe good RE plays a vital role creating a more cohesive society and preparing our children for the globalised workplace.
+By understanding people and their unique perspective on the world and valuing this as a vital skill, we believe good RE and Worldviews plays a vital role creating a more cohesive society and preparing our children for the globalised workplace.

 In this way, our children can know that they can ‘Let their Light Shine’ in whatever direction and however far they choose.